commschamp/commsdsl/README.md

 - [cc.ublox.commsdsl](https://github.com/arobenko/cc.ublox.commsdsl) -
 Defines **UBX** protocol used by various
 [u-blox GPS receivers](https://www.u-blox.com/en/position-time).
 The protocol itself is quite complex with hundreds of messages.
+It uses custom checksum calculation algorithms and injects multiple code snippets to fix incorrect or incomplete functionality available by default.

 # How to Use Generated Code
 The **commsdsl2comms** generates CMake project, which contains